MarkVsudo/AliVolut/README.md

+#The website is hosted on the cloud at : https://platform-ui.thepineslab.net/

 # fe-template-react

 This project is an React-based frontend template leveraging React 18.2.0.
 Our focus is on code quality.
 We utilize OpenAPI specifications to generate the models and services required for a smooth frontend-to-backend communication.